 In Conclusion, How Many Instagram Followers Do You Need to Make Money?

-You need at least 1,000 real and engaging followers to start making money on Instagram in 2021.
+You need at least 1,000 real and engaging followers to start making money on Instagram.
 However, don’t expect to earn much at this point (only around $10/monetization post).
 Try to grow your Instagram followers to 10,000.
 Then, you can start seeing a decent and steady stream of income flowing into your pocket ($75 – $100/monetization post).